livegnik/2way-poc-design/README.md

 ## 13. What the system enables but does not define

-2WAY enforces structure but deliberately avoids prescribing meaning.
-The substrate guarantees how data is stored, validated, and authorized; interpretation belongs to applications, communities, and operators.
+2WAY enforces structure but refuses to dictate meaning.
+It guarantees how identities relate, how permissions are enforced, and how history is recorded, yet it stays silent about why those relationships exist or what a domain should do with them.
+Interpretation belongs to the communities that use the substrate.

-What can emerge without being hard-coded:
+Because the data model is neutral, all of the following can emerge without being hard-coded:

-* Trust relationships derived from shared edges without the platform declaring global trust.
+* **Trust relationships** derived from shared edges without the platform declaring global trust.
-* Reputation signals interpreted per application, allowing different scoring models for the same identity.
+* **Reputation signals** interpreted per application, allowing different scoring models for the same identity.
-* Social, economic, or organizational semantics layered on neutral data structures.
+* **Social, economic, or organizational semantics** layered on neutral data structures.
-* Governance and moderation tailored by applications, including sanction lists, appeals processes, or quorum rules.
+* **Governance and moderation** tailored by applications, including sanction lists, appeals processes, or quorum rules.
-* Incentives and markets, such as credits for resource sharing or bids for scarce namespaces.
+* **Incentives and markets**, such as credits for resource sharing or bids for scarce namespaces.
-* Diverse user interfaces that consume the same ordered state but present different experiences.
+* **Diverse user interfaces** that consume the same ordered state but present different experiences.

 Structure is guaranteed; meaning is intentionally left open.